TryKickoff/trykickoff.github.io/learn/yeoman.md

 - title: Get Kickoff
   body: Find out the other ways to get your hands on Kickoff here.
   link: get.html
-- title: Sublime Text snippets
+- title: IDE snippets
-  body: Use Sublime?
-These handy snippets will make life with Kickoff even easier.
+  body: Use Sublime, Atom or VS Code?
+We created some handy snippets will make life with Kickoff even easier.
-  link: sublime.html
+  link: snippets.html
 ---

 Using our Yeoman Generator is the best and fastest way to get Kickoff each time you want to start a new project.
 It will ask you a few questions and then build a custom version of Kickoff for your needs.